seahow-uk/aws-admin-scripts/README.md

 admin-instance.yaml
 --------------------
 CloudFormation template that will spin up an Amazon Linux 2 instance with SSM and CloudWatch agents + everything needed to run these scripts.
 It also creates a log group in CloudWatch and streams important logs to it.
+Further, the al2-desktop-installer.sh script mentioned above will be run as part of the setup.
+Refer to that section for details.

 NOTE: This repo gets cloned to /opt/aws/aws-admin-scripts .
 As root, you should be able to cd to that directory and start executing scripts.

 ![image](https://user-images.githubusercontent.com/112027478/206909795-ffd9e330-9d51-4692-b30e-25559229ff63.png)